saleor/saleor-app-cms/CONTRIBUTING.md

 >
 > We need it to synchronise the Saleor product with the CMS product.
 The product id returned from the CMS is used to update the product metadata in Saleor.

-4. In the method body, implement adapter-specific logic.
+4. In the method body, implement provider-specific logic.

 ```
-const payloadClient = createCmsAdapter({
+const payloadClient = createCmsProvider({
   products: {
     create: async (params) => { ...
 ```

 The CMS you are integrating with may require sending the data in a specific format.
 All the transformations (and other operations) should happen here.

-5. Add the `export` statement to `/src/lib/cms/adapters/index.ts`:
+5. Add the `export` statement to `/src/lib/cms/providers/index.ts`:

 ```
 export { payloadClient } from "./payload";
 ```

-6. Import the adapter and add it to the `switch` statement in `/src/lib/cms/client.ts`:
+6. Import the provider and add it to the `switch` statement in `/src/lib/cms/client.ts`:

 ```
   switch (provider) {